 Hundreds of lawsuits have been filed against the maker of Byetta on behalf of patients who developed pancreatic cancer.
 These lawsuits allege that Amylin Pharmaceuticals knew its type 2 diabetes drug could cause users to develop pancreatic cancer, yet failed to adequately warn patients and doctors about this risk.
 To this day, Byetta’s label does not carry a warning that patients may be at risk for developing cancer.
 Although the label warns users of the risk of pancreatitis (inflammation of the pancreas), plaintiffs allege that Amylin has downplayed this risk and failed to inform the public that this side effect may be a sign of cancer.

 If you or a loved one used Byetta and were diagnosed with pancreatic cancer, you may be able to sue the drug’s manufacturer in light of these allegations.
-The attorneys working with ClassAction.org are offering free online case reviews to anyone who developed pancreatic cancer after using Byetta, as well as loved ones acting on their behalf.
+Attorneys are offering free online case reviews to anyone who developed pancreatic cancer after using Byetta, as well as loved ones acting on their behalf.
 If you have questions about your legal rights, or want to find out if you can file a lawsuit against Amylin, contact us today using the form on the right.

 Lawsuits that have been filed against Amylin allege that: